duncanmcclean/static-cache-manager/README.md

 # Static Cache Manager

+**This addon is no longer necessary, as of Statamic 6.
+You can clear specific paths via the "Cache Manager" utility.**

 Static Cache Manager is a simple Control Panel utility to clear specific paths in your site's static cache.

 > [!NOTE]